dotnet-foundation/election/campaign.md

 ---
 title: Interested in running?
+campaign_open: false
 ---

 # {{ page.title }}

+{% if campaign_open %}

 That's great!
 Here's the information you need to decide if you'd like to move forward.

+{% else %}

+The deadline has passed for new candidates to join the election.
+Board members serve for one year, so start thinking about whether you'd like to run for a board seat next year.

+{% endif %}

 ## Who Can Run for a Board Seat?